-At 31 March 2016, some of the unimpaired trade receivables are past their due date but all are considered recoverable.
-The age of financial assets past due but not impaired, is as follows:
+At 31 March 2017, some of the unimpaired trade receivables are past their due date but all are considered recoverable.
+The age of financial assets past due but not impaired is as follows:

-2016 2015
+2017 2016

 £'000 £'000

-Not more than one month 335 437
+Not more than one month 189 335

-Not more than two months 78
+Not more than two months

-Not more than three months 22 87
+Not more than three months 39 22

-357 602
+228 357

 Trade and other receivables are usually due within 30-75 days and do not bear any effective interest rate.
 All trade receivables are subject to credit risk exposure.
-However, the Group does not identify specific concentrations of credit risk with regards to trade and other receivables as the amounts recognised represents a large number of receivables from various customers.
+However, the Group does not identify specific concentrations of credit risk with regards to trade and other receivables as the amounts recognised represent a large number of receivables from various customers.